min-hinthar/Spring-Overflow/README.md

 ![My collection page]
 ![Donate page]

-## License
+## 📖 License

-This project is licensed under the MIT License.
-See the [LICENSE] file for more details.
+Spring Overflow is open source and licensed under the MIT license.
+You can find the code base and the README file on GitHub.
+I welcome any feedback, suggestions, or contributions to improve the project and make it more useful for the community.

 ## Feedback

 If you have any feedback, suggestions, or questions, feel free to contact me at min@mandalaymorningstar.com or open an issue on GitHub.
 I would love to hear from you and improve the project.
 Thank you for using and supporting the web app.

-## Acknowledgements
+## 🙏 Acknowledgements

 This project is inspired by the course [Dev Overflow] by JS Mastery and the Burmese Spring Revolution Civil Disobedience Movement.
 The project aims to support the cause of democracy and human rights in Myanmar through cutting-edge web development tech stacks.